sokini/sokini.github.io/week3/week3_lec1.markdown

 title: Week 3 - Lecture
 ---

-You are on your way to PDP lecture but currently in the basemant parking your bike. <br>
+You are on your way to PDP lecture but currently in the basement parking your bike. <br>
 Order the code below, such that the elevator takes you to the auditoriums on the ground floor (denoted by the number 0).

 <div id="sortableTrash" class="sortable-code"></div>